barelyhuman/mage/docs/pages/03-injections.md

 # Injections

-Now, this is a "**good to have**" for all the libraries that only support hooks and so while I do not recommend using these libraries at all but there's definitely libraries that are necessary and that leaves us with no viable options so, in that case, you can use injections which take in a key,function pair. the function is to return another function in a hook form, similar to how you'd be declaring a custom hook
+This is a "**good to have**" for libraries that only provide hooks and so you don't have to trash your entire component but be able to slowly add `mage` as a disciplinary library while writing components and so while we do not recommend using these libraries, sometimes there's no other viable option.

+In which case, it's easier to just use the hooks they provide to inject them (pass them) to the reactive component and the reactive component only.

+The state and injections are kept separate to make sure you can reuse your state connector later.

 Eg: